KSofen/OnHub-NSS-pre-built-binaries-final-23.05/README.md

 Look at the .manifest file for details of all the packages included in the binary.

 Use at your own risk of course.

+P.S.
+I've added an updated tailscale package to upgrade to 1.80.2-r1.
+The included 1.58.2-1 has an unknown security flaw.